enthought/traits/enthought/traits/doc/tutorials/traits_2.1/traits_ui/editors/tabular_editor/tabular_editor.rst

   documentation.

-Look for a complete traits UI example based on this sample problem definition in one of the other tutorials in this section.
+Look for a complete traits UI example based on this sample problem definition in the *Single and Married Person Example* tutorial in this section.

 Now, as the complexity of a tabular view increases, the definition of the **TabularAdapter** class could possibly start to get large and unwieldy.
 At